Linuxbrew/brew/Library/Homebrew/manpages/brew.1.md

     If `--installed` is passed, only list installed formulae.

-    By default, `uses` shows all formulae that specify <formulae> as a dependency.
-    To skip the `:build` type dependencies, pass `--skip-build`.
-Similarly, pass `--skip-optional` to skip `:optional` dependencies.
+    By default, `uses` shows all formulae that specify <formulae> as a required or recommended dependency.
+To include the `:build` type dependencies, pass `--include-build`.
+Similarly, pass `--include-optional` to include `:optional` dependencies.
+To skip `:recommended` type dependencies, pass `--skip-recommended`.

     By default, `uses` shows usages of `formula` by stable builds.
 To find cases where `formula` is used by development or HEAD build, pass